 Right from the first episode, it is possible to notice the colourful buildings of the small and picturesque Hungarian town of Szentendre, near Budapest, where some scenes with Arthur Harrow, played by Ethan Hawke, and his followers, or members of the cult, were shot; or when Marc Spector walks the streets trying to hide his identity.

-It would be a shame to miss Szentendre, one of the nicest locations to visit in Hungary, with its meandering roads, scenic nooks, and countless ancient sites.
+It would be a shame to miss Szentendre, one of the most excellent locations to visit in Hungary, with its meandering roads, scenic nooks, and countless ancient sites.
 Nestled along the idyllic Danube River, this charming town is renowned for its thriving community of talented artists and their beautiful studios and artworks.
-As you wander through the streets of this vibrant city, you’ll come across a plethora of art galleries showcasing a diverse range of styles.
+As you wander through the streets of this vibrant city, you’ll come across many art galleries showcasing a diverse range of styles.

 Madach Imre tér Square

-Another London substitute in Budapest is Madach Imre tér Square which played the role of London Square in the show.
-The square is used for location shooting in the Moon Knight series but has also been used in a number of other movies and TV shows, like A Good Day To Die Hard.
+Another London substitute in Budapest is Madach Imre tér Square, which played the role of London Square in the show.
+The square is used for location shooting in the Moon Knight series but has also been used in several other movies and TV shows, like A Good Day To Die Hard.

 The Steak House

-Steven decides to treat himself to a nice meal at a local restaurant, which is known for having the best steak in town, making it the perfect choice for his dinner date with a coworker.
-In an interesting turn of events, he loses track of time and arrives on the wrong day.
+Steven decides to treat himself to a nice meal at a local restaurant known for having the best steak in town, making it the perfect choice for his dinner date with a coworker.
+In an exciting turn of events, he loses track of time and arrives on the wrong day.
 Do you remember that scene from episode one?

-MCU Location Scout has revealed that the restaurant scene was shot at a café situated on the corner of Làzàr Utca & Bajcsy-Zsilinszky köz, near St. Stephen’s Basilica in Budapest.
-The pub was transformed by set designers to resemble a high-end restaurant located in Soho.
+MCU Location Scout has revealed that the restaurant scene was shot at a café on the corner of Làzàr Utca and Bajcsy-Zsilinszky köz, near St. Stephen’s Basilica in Budapest.
+Set designers transformed the pub to resemble a high-end restaurant in Soho.
 Fans of the movie can now visit the location and relive the scene in real life.

 Ammit Enclave

-A couple of detectives question Steven and then take him to an Ammit enclave to meet with Arthur Harrow in episode two.
-What appeared to be a communal living area in London was actually shot in Nagykalapács Street, Budapest.
+A few detectives question Steven and then take him to an Ammit enclave to meet with Arthur Harrow in episode two.
+What appeared to be a communal living area in London was shot in Nagykalapács Street, Budapest.

 Interestingly, the interior scenes were partially shot within the walls of Budapest’s Kiscelli Museum, while the thrilling chase and fight sequences were filmed on a specially designed set.

-The Kiscelli Museum is a fascinating destination for art enthusiasts and history buffs alike.
+The Kiscelli Museum is a fascinating destination for art enthusiasts and history buffs.
 With a focus on contemporary art, visitors can also explore a diverse collection of photos, political posters, and war memorabilia dating back to the 19th century.

 Step inside the museum, and you will notice the typical white walls that most museums have.
 However, the main brick hall area is a sight to behold!
-With its vaguely Egyptian-inspired design, it is the perfect communal space to explore.
+Its vaguely Egyptian-inspired design makes it the perfect communal space to explore.

 The Mansion of Anton Mogart

 Marc and Khonshu are in a bit of a pickle as they have lost the golden beetle, which was their only hope to locate the tomb of Âmmit.
-Layla suggests to Marc that they pay a visit to an old friend, Anton Morgart, who owns a spectacular mansion not too far from Cairo.
+Layla suggests to Marc that they visit an old friend, Anton Morgart, who owns a spectacular mansion near Cairo.
 Or was it?

-In fact, this scene was filmed at the Nádasdy Mansion, located near Lake Balaton in the south of Budapest.
+This scene was filmed at the Nádasdy Mansion, located near Lake Balaton in the south of Budapest.
 In that scene, you can see two glass pyramids that look like the Louvre pyramid.
-Actually, these were added by the crew for a dramatic purpose, which is to allow Marc to talk to Steven through their reflection.
+The crew added these for a dramatic purpose, which is to allow Marc to talk to Steven through their reflection.

 The Desert

-Did you know that the desert scenes in the show were actually filmed in Jordan, not Egypt?
-It is not surprising, considering Jordan has been a popular filming location for many films, including Star Wars and Dune, both of which featured Oscar Isaac.
+Did you know that the desert scenes in the show were filmed in Jordan, not Egypt?
+It is unsurprising that Jordan has been a famous filming location for many films, including Star Wars and Dune, featuring Oscar Isaac.

 The Storyline’s Major Locations

-Even though Oscar Isaac said that he did not step foot in London for filming, the majority of storyline events take place in London and Cairo.
-That is why it is only fair to include these two cities on your bucket list if you want to follow the Egyptian superhero’s footprints.
+Even though Oscar Isaac said he did not step foot in London for filming, most storyline events occur in London and Cairo.
+Including these two cities on your bucket list is only fair if you want to follow in the Egyptian superhero’s footsteps.

 A Day Trip to Cairo

-Since Moon Knight features many aspects of ancient Egyptian history, you have to explore the most popular pharaoh-related sites, such as the Giza Necropolis.
+Since Moon Knight features many aspects of ancient Egyptian history, you must explore the most popular pharaoh-related sites, such as the Giza Necropolis.
 However, Cairo is full of other cool activities that can fill you with joy and pleasure, such as:

 The National Museum of Egyptian Civilization

 Do you want to take a selfie with Khonshu?
 He is waiting for you with many other Egyptian gods and mummies in the National Museum of Egyptian Civilization (NMEC).
-What’s great about this museum is that it is home to a huge number of pieces (about 50,000 artefacts) from various Egyptian history periods.
-In one big hall, you can walk through different eras, from ancient Egypt to the modern era.
+What’s great about this museum is its home to many pieces (about 50,000 artefacts) from various Egyptian history periods.
+You can walk through different eras in one big hall, from ancient Egypt to the modern era.

 The museum has several halls with amazing statues, materials, artwork, and more.
-However, the gallery of royal mummies probably steals the show; 22 royal mummies have been transferred all the way from the Egyptian Museum in Tahrir Square to their final resting place in the NMEC.
+However, the gallery of royal mummies probably steals the show.
+Twenty-two royal mummies have been transferred from the Egyptian Museum in Tahrir Square to their final resting place in the NMEC.
 Some of them still have natural hair, even after thousands of years!
-It is the biggest and newest attraction that’s sure to leave you in awe.
+It is the biggest and newest attraction that will leave you in awe.

 Al-Azhar Park

-Al-Azhar Park represents Cairo’s green lungs and will allow you to immerse yourself in a wonderful, exotic atmosphere.
-The large gardens are decorated in an Islamic style, with many oriental constructions and plants.
-But one of the best things about this park is the wonderful view of the city in the distance, with the mosques standing out from the rest of the buildings.
+Al-Azhar Park represents Cairo’s green lungs and will allow you to immerse yourself in a beautiful, exotic atmosphere.
+The extensive gardens are decorated in an Islamic style, with many oriental constructions and plants.
+However, one of the best things about this park is the beautiful view of the city from a distance, with the mosques standing out from the rest of the buildings.

 This amazing destination boasts shaded walkways, breathtaking views, and a fantastic children’s play area.
 You can indulge in a delightful lakeside picnic while feeding the adorable ducks or treat yourself to a luxurious dining experience at one of the many conveniently located restaurants.
 The choice is yours!